 With that said, Cake lovers, I hear you… will add up the collection soon.
 For now, enjoy some traditional dessert treats.

-Stay safe and catch you at the next post.
+Stay safe and catch you in the next post.

 Shakarkandi ki kheer